anku94/thesis/proposal/notes/outline-ch1-v1.md

-# Chapter 1: Introduction
+# Introduction

-### 1.1 Motivation and Scope
+## Motivation and Scope

 * Scientific and ML workloads at scale generate immense data on both the I/O and observability paths.
 * The dominant model has been “collect and post-process”—write data to storage, then analyze.
 * Modern scale strains this approach: high I/O costs, slow insight, and underutilized results.
 * Motivates the search for fundamentally new paradigms in data and performance management.

-### 1.2 Status Quo: BSP, Checkpointing, and In-Situ Processing
+## Status Quo: BSP, Checkpointing, and In-Situ Processing

 * Bulk Synchronous Parallel (BSP): clusters progress in globally synchronized compute/I/O phases.
 * Checkpointing and trace collection are essential, but I/O and synchronization costs rise with scale.